Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Experiments

 Finally, with respect to semantic triggers, clear performance differences emerge only for \emph{Local-P} rules, where \emph{pronominality}-based conditions consistently outperform \emph{animacy-} and \emph{definiteness}-based rules.
 In the remaining rule families, performance differences across semantic triggers are comparatively weak, suggesting that semantic trigger type plays a limited role in determining overall DAM rule learnability.

-\paragraph{Perturbed Ratio and Rule Mastery Accuracy.} To examine whether rule mastery is driven primarily by input frequency, we analyze the relationship between each rule’s best accuracy and its perturbed ratio in the training corpus (SVO\% in Table~\ref{tab:conditions}).
-Across all rules, perturbed ratio and best accuracy exhibit a significant negative correlation ($r=-0.56$, $p=0.0166$).
+\paragraph{Perturbed Ratio and Rule Mastery Accuracy.} To examine whether differences in DAM rule mastery can be explained primarily by input frequency, we analyze model performance as a function of perturbed ratio in the training corpus (ALL\% in Table~\ref{tab:conditions}), as shown in Figure~\ref{fig:performance-ratio-plot}.
+Across all rules, perturbed ratio and rule mastery exhibit a moderate negative correlation ($r=-0.56$, $p=0.0166$).

-However, this negative correlation is largely driven by differences between \emph{natural} and \emph{inverse} rules.
-Within the subset of high-performing \emph{Local--Natural} rules, where overall accuracy is the highest, the correlation between perturbed ratio and accuracy largely disappears ($r=-0.17$, $p=0.7536$).
-These results indicate that a lower perturbed ratio does not systematically lead to better rule mastery, and that exposure alone is insufficient to explain differences in learnability across DAM rules.
+However, frequency alone does not fully account for the observed asymmetries in model performance.
+While \emph{natural} rules (blue) tend to cluster around higher performance and lower perturbation ratios and \emph{inverse} rules (red) around lower performance and higher perturbation ratios, substantial variation remains within each group.
+Within the subset of high-performing \emph{Local--Natural} rules, the correlation between perturbed ratio and accuracy largely disappears ($r=-0.17$, $p=0.7536$), suggesting that lower perturbation ratios do not systematically lead to better rule mastery.

+At the same time, markedness direction and frequency are inherently linked in naturalistic distributions: overt marking in natural languages is typically associated with less frequent or less expected argument configurations.
+As a result, manipulating the proportion of marked and unmarked instances also changes the typological properties of the system itself.
+We therefore treat frequency as a relevant factor in rule mastery, but not as a sufficient explanation for the observed pattern.